askming/Personal-reading/book/2021/Thinking, fast and slow.md

 > success = talent + luck
 > great success = a little more talent + a lot of luck
 - P181, bottom, regression and correlation are not two concepts; whenever the correlation between two scores is imperfect, there will be regression to the mean

+## Taming intuitive predictions

+- P192, top, intuitive predictions tend to be overconfident and overly extreme.